- Provide straws by request only.

 - Use reusable tableware for onsite dining.

-- Provide only non-plastic takeaway containers, cups and bags.
+- Provide only non-plastic takeaway containers and bags.
+No polystyrene foam.
 Cutlery by request only.

 - Regularly offer sustainable food choices.